 New York City is the concrete jungle where dreams are made of.

-Traffic is horrendous in Downtown Manhattan, which is why it is best to park your car and take the subway or walk to all the tourist hotspots, such as the Empire State Building, World Trade Center, Central Park, and Times Square.
+Traffic is horrendous in Downtown Manhattan, which is why it is best to drop park your car and take the subway or walk to all the tourist hotspots, such as the Empire State Building, World Trade Center, Central Park, and Times Square.

 For the best view of the entire city that will could just go viral on social media, head to the top of Rockefeller Center.